edcarp/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 - "Be able to manipulate a factor, including subsetting and reordering"
 - "Be able to apply an arithmetic function to a data frame"
 - "Be able to coerce the class of an object (including variables in a data frame)"
+- "Be able to import data from Excel"
 - "Be able to save a data frame as a delimited file"
 keypoints:
-- "It is easy to import data into R from tabular formats into R. However, you still need to check that R has imported and interpreted your data correctly"
+- "It is easy to import data into R from tabular formats including Excel.
+  However, you still need to check that R has imported and interpreted your data correctly"
 - "There are best practices for organizing your data (keeping it tidy) and R is great for this"